en de

 Image credit: Mange Tout in Brighton

-You can have an excellent brunch in Brighton at Mange Tout, a sweet bistro with French influences.
-This place spoils you with sweet and savoury classics of French cuisine, including vegetarian and vegan options.
-From Thursday to Saturday there is also an evening menu to enjoy.
-The wine cellar at Mange tout is filled with „natural wines“, which come from an organic farm.
+You can enjoy an excellent brunch in Brighton at Mange Tout, a sweet bistro with French influence.
+This place spoils you with sweet and savory classics of French cuisine, including vegetarian and vegan options.

-Tip #11: Olive Grove
+Tip #11: Moksha Caffè

-Image credit: Olive Grove in Brighton
+Image credit: Embers Brighton

 Our selection of restaurants is based, among other things, on the editorial team’s individual preferences and on reviews on the internet.
 Please contact the respective provider directly for information on reservations and prices.
 The pictures come from the restaurants listed.
 All Information is provided without guarantee!